-Not going to lie being a wedding photographer is a dream come true!
-As I am easing out of one of the busiest season of my year (think of it as what April is to accountants, its what June through September is for wedding photographers) I was thinking about how amazing this past season has been and all the things people don’t know about being a wedding photographer.
-We don’t stay at the dance until all hours of the night parting, or how long editing actually takes after the wedding day is done.
+As I am easing out of one of the busiest season of my year (think of it as what April is to accountants, its what June through October is for wedding photographers) I was thinking about how amazing this past season has been but also all the things people don’t know or realize about being a wedding photographer.
+Things like we don’t stay at the reception and dance until all hours of the night, or how long editing a wedding actually takes.
 I know there is a stigma around wedding photographers and how glamours our lives are.
 Don’t get me wrong there are some serious perks.
-The trips to tropical places for destination weddings, to making our own hours as an boss babe, or making it seem like its one big party everyday; it can seem like we are living the life.
-But there are Three Things No One Knows About Wedding Photography.
+From the trips to tropical places for destination weddings, making our own hours as a boss babes/dudes to making it seem like it’s one big party everyday; it can seem like we are living the life.
+But there are at least Three Things No One Knows About Wedding Photography

 Every Single Day I Live in Fear: The fear that my camera will stop working mid ceremony, the fear my flash won’t fire when the bride and groom end their first dance with a dip, fear that one of my memory cards will go corrupt, fear that my three external heard drives will fail or even worse my house buns down and there isn’t time to save at least one of them (oh yes I have actually thought of my escape plan that is the quickest way to grab my gear and my hard drives on the way out of my burning house!) or fear of the million and half ways the memories on the cards, hard drives and clients galleries could disappear.
 I may have been known to not let my cards out of my sight until they have been backed up in multiple locations.
 The nightmares and cold sweats I have had about the thought of loosing the photos.
 Because of this I have a post wedding routine that eases this fear and protects those irreplaceable memories for even the thought of being gone forever!